athirma/SVEP/README.md

 Predictionofthesequencesbyusingdataset3.m is the code to predict the SARS-CoV-2 variants based on dataset3.

-3. Figure drawing code in MATLAB R2020b.
+### 3. Figure drawing code in MATLAB R2020b.
 Draw circles.m

-The tool comprises several MaATLAB mats:
+The tool comprises several MATLAB mats:
 1. dataset1.mat
 2. dataset2.mat
 3. dataset3.mat